promesoft/KicadJE_SympleSequencer/README.md

 ## Errata
 ### Errata - clock

-1 - Missing slave clk function
+### 1 - Missing slave clk function
-2 - D310 not connected to G8 output
+### 2 - D310 not connected to G8 output
-3 - Switches upside down (still works just opposite the faceplate signs) 4 - Gate signal becomes glide if two adjacent notes are on (never goes to 0V) 5 - Hold works - but can be a bit jumpy if clocked faster than clk
+### 3 - Switches upside down (still works just opposite the faceplate signs)
+### 4 - Gate signal becomes glide if two adjacent notes are on (never goes to 0V)
+### 5 - Hold works - but can be a bit jumpy if clocked faster than clk
+### 6 - Switches in reset works one at the time.
+Mutliselect becomes strange

 ### Errata - control